Our new stop-motion animated film is near completion…!

 It features the wonderful and diverse Jurassic Coast World Heritage Site, some strange animated creatures, our 1 yr old and some techno music.

 The film covers five beaches and also some zooming around the Universe.
-Here is a sneak preview of some highlights from the introduction and first beach.
+Here is a sneak preview of some of the highlights…

 Stella then realises there is only one course of action she can take to save the planet!